adilarain00/adilarain00/README.md

 🌍  I am a MERN stack Developer based in Lahore, Pakistan.

 <br/>
-<h3 align="center">Passionate Software Engineer specializing in MERN stack.
+<h3>Passionate Software Engineer specializing in MERN stack.
 Currently diving deeper into system design and algorithms.
 Solved 50+ problems on LeetCode and counting!
 </h3>